Loyalty in fuel retail: What makes a fuel rewards program successful?

 • What are the main characteristics of customers at gas stations?

-• How do petrol loyalty programs segment customers?
+• How do gas rewards programs segment customers?

 • How to design and perform effective CRM campaigns and loyalty promotions?